Chapter 11: Faculty Benefits Program

 Optional life insurance for the faculty member, the spouse, and children is available through the optional life insurance program.
-If you apply for optional life insurance within 31 days from the date of employment, you may receive all options, up to a maximum death benefit of $375,000, without providing evidence of good health.
-Coverage may be applied for outside of the 31 days, but evidence of insurability will be required.
-The coverage is provided by Minnesota Life Insurance.
+If you apply for optional life insurance within 31 days from the date of employment, you may receive all options, up to a maximum death benefit of $400,000, without medical underwriting.
+Coverage may be applied for outside of the 31 days, but medical underwriting will be required.
+The coverage is provided by Securian Financial.

 Legal Resources is an optional benefit that may be purchased which provides comprehensive legal services and representation for the employee, spouse and dependent children paid at 100 percent for the most often-needed legal services.
 Other services are offered at a 25 percent discount.
 New employees may enroll within 60 days of employment and all other changes to coverage may be made during open enrollment, which for this benefit is annually during the month of September.

-New York Life Insurance Company offers a guaranteed issue whole life insurance during special enrollment periods.
+New York Life Insurance Company offers a guaranteed issue whole life insurance.
 After the initial enrollment period in 2015, only new hires and those who initially elected to take at least a minimum $5,000 policy will be allowed to add to their coverage on a guaranteed basis.
 New York Life whole life policy is an optional program available to full time faculty and staff members who meet eligibility requirements.

 Aflac offers several supplemental insurance plans that pay cash benefits to help with expenses due to injury or illness.
 The cost of these plans will vary based upon the level of benefits purchased.
 The benefits are pre-determined and paid regardless of any other insurance that an individual may have.
 Aflac offers the following plans: accident plan, cancer plan, critical care, hospital protection, and short-term disability.
 Aflac is an optional program available to faculty and staff members on at least half-time appointment.
 New hires may enroll within 30 days and all other changes may be made during open enrollment, which for this benefit is held annually during the month of September.

-There are two special insurance protection programs covering university faculty and staff.
 All employees are covered against job-related illness/injury by the Commonwealth of Virginia Worker’s Compensation.
-Employees who lose their job through no fault of their own are covered by unemployment insurance through the Virginia Employment Commission.
+Employees who lose their job through no fault of their own are eligible to apply for unemployment insurance through the Virginia Employment Commission.

 All employees of the university are covered by unemployment insurance.
 If for some reason employees become unemployed by no fault of their own, they may qualify for this insurance.
 If employees lose their jobs, they should contact the Virginia Employment Commission immediately to file an unemployment claim.